Recursive Rules with Aggregation: A Simple Unified Semantics

+}In particular, we present an efficient derivability relation for comparisons containing aggregations; it can be computed in linear time and gives precise answers on all examples we have studied from the literature. \lfcsonly{}We also compare\lfcsonly{} with main prior semantics for rules with aggregation, and show\lfcsonly{} how our semantics is direct and follows precisely from usual meanings of aggregations. \fullonly{

-We further show our semantics applied to a variety of different examples, including the longest and most sophisticated ones from dozens of previously studied examples~\cite{gelfond2019vicious}.
-For these from previously studied examples, instead of computing answer sets using naive guesses followed by sophisticated reducts, all of the results can be computed with a simple default assumption and a simple least fixed-point computation, as is used for formal inductive definitions and for commonsense reasoning.
-In all case, we show that the resulting semantics match the desired semantics.
+}We further \fullonly{apply}\lfcsonly{} our semantics to a wide range of challenging examples, and show\lfcsonly{} that our semantics is simple and matches the desired semantics in all cases. \fullonly{In particular, our examples include the longest and most sophisticated ones from dozens of previously studied examples~\cite{gelfond2019vicious}, where answer sets were obtained by all possible guesses followed by computing sophisticated reduct for each; we show that all the answer sets can be obtained by a simple default assumption and simple least fixed-point computations, as is usual for inductive definitions and commonsense reasoning.

+Finally, we describe experiments on three most challenging examples.
+For one of them, our systematically incrementalized implementation in Python exhibits unexpectedly superior performance over four other most well-known systems.
+For the other two, we discovered many incorrect results computed by two systems, while the other two systems cannot compute the desired semantics at all.
+The former two systems have since found and fixed bugs that caused the incorrect results in one of the examples, but developers of these systems also found that fundamentally different inference would be needed to compute correctly at all for the other example.}\lfcsonly{} \lfcsonly{}